Toxocious/toxocious.github.io/src/content/articles/exploring-view-transitions-in-astro.md

 ---
-title: "Exploring ViewTransitions in Astro: A Seamless Journey"
+title: "Exploring ViewTransitions in Astro"
 description: Discover how Astro's ViewTransitions transform web page transitions into seamless, captivating journeys, blending the power of static site generation with dynamic user experiences.
 date: 1693782724222
 ---